AnderssonProgramming/numpy-complex-py/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL-3.0 license License - see the [LICENSE](LICENSE) file for details.

 ## Authors